Join hand-weaver Jeremy Uden for a day-long taste of weaving.

 You will learn the basics of weaving on a 4-shaft table loom, which will be prepared and ready to use.
 By the end of the day, you will create a woven sampler to take home with you.

-There is currently a maximum of one person on each course, which I can run on a Friday or Saturday.
+There is a maximum of two people on each course, which I can run on a Friday or Saturday.
 Social distancing is possible in my Weaving Studio, which is accessed through my garden, and you would have your own toilet facilities for the day.

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 I can provide tea, coffee etc, but lunch is not provided.
 Waterperry Gardens has an excellent cafe, or you are welcome to bring lunch wit you.

 6 hours (10:00am to 4:00pm)

 This craft course provider has been awarded Silver status for receiving 5 or more 5 star ratings from previous students.